-To send flowers in memory of Sue Childers, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Sue Childers, please visit our Heartfelt Sympathies Store.

 Funeral services will be held Saturday, November 16, 2019, at 11am in the chapel at St. Paul United Methodist Church located at 525 Beech St in Abilene.
 Burial will follow at the Elmwood Memorial Gardens.
 A visitation for family and friends will be held Friday, November 15, 2019 at North's Funeral Home located at 242 Orange St. from 5:00-6:30 pm.

 Sue was born in Roscoe, Texas on May 17, 1948 and raised in Abilene, Texas.
 A 1966 graduate of Cooper High School, she attended West Texas State University (now West Texas A&M University) in Canyon, before graduating from McMurry University in 1975.

 The church was an important part of Sue's life.
 She felt it was important not only to attend, but to give one's time and resources.
 While in Abilene, Sue attended and was active at St. Paul United Methodist Church.
 In 1978, Sue moved to Arlington, where she would live for the next 41 years.
 She attended First United Methodist Church of Fort Worth, serving as an usher and volunteering at the First Street Methodist Mission for many years.
 She was a very giving person, not seeking anything in return.
 Sue would collect clothes, jackets, food, blankets and other items for the mission.